doubleopen-project/doubleopen-publications/Proof-Of-Concept/Compliance-Is-Forever/Ideas/Policy_Engine.md

 ## Examples

-In the following examples, we see examples for global and repository-level configurations.
-On the repository level, we can see that two non-consumer applications are built from the code in the repository, one for software-only distribution and one for distribution on device.
+Below you can see examples for global and repository-level configurations.
+On the repository level, you can see that two non-consumer applications are built from the code in the repository, one for software-only distribution and one for distribution on device.

 ### Universal policy config